AutodeskGames/stingray-docs/source/interactive_help/sdk_help/define_a_plugin.md

 ## Extensions

-Extensions define what your plug-in adds to the Stingray system.
+Extensions define what your plug-in adds to the {{ProductName}} system.
 Every plug-in needs at least one extension in order for the editor to load it successfully.

 For more information on how these extensions work and what extensions you can use in your plug-in, see ~{ Use extensions to define plug-in behaviors }~.

 ## Dependencies

-Stingray is a complex system, with a lot of interactions between different components that change from time to time.
-It's very likely that you'll intend your plug-in to be used only in some cases -- for example, only on certain platforms, or only against a certain version of Stingray, or only when a certain other plug-in is *also* installed, etc.
+{{ProductName}} is a complex system, with a lot of interactions between different components that change from time to time.
+It's very likely that you'll intend your plug-in to be used only in some cases -- for example, only on certain platforms, or only against a certain version of {{ProductName}}, or only when a certain other plug-in is *also* installed, etc.

 You can use the `platforms` and `dependencies` properties to identify exactly what other platforms, plug-ins and versions your plug-in needs.

 >	**NOTE:** The only dependency that is currently enforced by the editor is the dependency on the base `Stingray` app.
 The editor does not yet handle platform dependencies or dependencies on other plug-ins.
 However, we encourage you to start including them now.
-Not only will this give you less to do later when Stingray starts to enforce the versioning, but it can also be helpful in general to identify exactly what your plug-in really depends on.
+Not only will this give you less to do later when {{ProductName}} starts to enforce the versioning, but it can also be helpful in general to identify exactly what your plug-in really depends on.

 `platforms`